The gun safe industry misleads consumers with deceptive ratings and bogus certifications

 Here is a great post on thehighroad.org: The difference between “Safes” and “RSC’s”

 These residential security containers are being sold as safes.
 They make them big and heavy and spend a lot of time talking about the doors and the locking systems.
 This is to give you a perceived level of security.
 Thieves, however, ignore the doors and locks and simply cut a big hole in the side.
 The hard truth about “gun safes” with the RSC certification is that they offer no better security than a basic gun cabinet and you are paying for a lot of useless weight and marketing.

 Fire rated gun safes

 Are they really fireproof?

 Looking at the stickers on two safes, one says 45-minute fire rating and one says 60 minutes fire certified.
 What does that actually mean?
 The answer is somewhat vague and unknown.
 These types of fire ratings are created by the gun safe manufacturers with no oversight.
 Each manufacturer has their own system.
 In the case of the Chinese safe, this is just a sticker and there is no testing done it all.
 UL Laboratories certifies safes with three standard class ratings.
 UL Class 350-1, UL Class 350-2 and UL Class 350-3.
 If your safe does not have a UL class 350 certification then it is not fireproof.
 I encourage you to do your own research.
 There have been several articles written on the subject.
-The data supports that whether guns survive a fire in a safe, gun cabinet or wooden box has more to do with how the fire burns than the actual rating of the container that they’re stored in.
+The data suggests that whether guns survive a fire in a safe, gun cabinet or wooden box has more to do with how the fire burns than the actual rating of the container that they’re stored in.
 RSC containers are being sold and advertised as fire-rated gun safes but per UL standards they’re not safes at all.
 They do not meet the minimum standard to be called a safe and the fire ratings are not independently verified.
 You’re buying a big, big heavy cabinet with a perception of security.

 True fire rated safe.